-The mission of the Language Centre is to allow students, when they become officers in the Canadian Armed Forces, to perform their duties adequately in both official languages.
-Therefore, the department is responsible for the bilingualism of officer-cadets.
+The Language Centre is responsible for the bilingualism pillar at the College.
+Its objective is to allow students, when they become officers in the Canadian Armed Forces, to perform their duties adequately in both official languages.

 Upon their arrival, students take a placement test that measures their level in their second official language.
-If they do not reach the level required by the curriculum of the College, they must take second language classes.
+If they do not reach the level required to be exempt, they are registered in Second Official Language Education and Training (SOLET).

-The Language Centre offers classes at all levels required to succeed; consequently, after the placement test, candidates are grouped according to their level and take classes for fifty minutes per day.
-Classrooms are small: they can accommodate a maximum of ten students, but groups are often smaller.
-Classes focus on three elements: Reading Comprehension, Written Expression and Oral Competency.
-All efforts are made for the students to become bilingual as quickly as possible; classes constantly foster interaction and participation from the officer-cadets.
+The Language Centre offers courses at four levels (100, 200, 300 and 400), each level being a prerequisite for the following one.
+Consequently, students are grouped according to their initial level and take an average of five classes per week.
+Groups are limited to ten students and are often smaller.
+Classes focus on three skills: Reading Comprehension, Written Expression and Oral Expression.
+All efforts are made for the students to become bilingual as quickly as possible, and classes constantly foster their interaction and participation.

-The Centre’s courses are based on a curriculum that was designed for military personnel because they aim for a defined level of professional and functional bilingualism.
-However, they also incorporate a number of methods that boost the diversification of learning tools, including language applications, audiovisual media, educational games, excursions or any other method deemed relevant by the teaching personnel.
-Incidentally, students can visit the Resource Centre of the department where they can borrow learning material.
+The Centre’s courses are based on a military curriculum that aims for a professional and functional bilingualism.
+However, they also incorporate a number of methods that boost the diversification of learning tools, including language applications, audiovisual media, educational games, excursions, etc. Students can also visit the Resource Centre of the department where they can borrow learning material.